ovh/docs/pages/cloud/storage/file_storage/netapp_snapshot_policy/guide.en-ca.md

 1\.
 From your OVHcloud Enterprise File Storage Control Panel, select the `Snapshot policy`{.action} tab.
 ![SnapshotPolicy](images/Snapshot_Policy_1.png){.thumbnail}

 2\.
-Set your snapshot policy name, a policy description and then use the button `Add a new rule`{.action} to add one or more rules to the policy.
+Set your snapshot policy name, a policy description and then use the button `+ Add a new rule`{.action} to add one or more rules to the policy.
 ![SnapshotPolicy](images/Snapshot_Policy_2.png){.thumbnail}

 3\.
 Fill in the fields to specify the time of day, days of a month, week days and months for the snapshot creation.
 You also have to enter a prefix for the snapshots, needed for naming them.